flipperdevices/flipperzero-firmware/README.md

 - NRFSniff logs address found (By 0day) and fix positioning [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/210)
 - OFW: [#1564](https://github.com/flipperdevices/flipperzero-firmware/pull/1564), [#1566](https://github.com/flipperdevices/flipperzero-firmware/pull/1566) & [#1563](https://github.com/flipperdevices/flipperzero-firmware/pull/1563)
 - Change NFC Key files so the people have their user dict back
-- Updated BadUSB with fix from [Unleashed/Eng1n33r](https://github.com/Eng1n33r/flipperzero-firmware) & OFW PR [#1525](https://github.com/flipperdevices/flipperzero-firmware/pull/1525)
+- Updated BadUSB with fix from [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware) & OFW PR [#1525](https://github.com/flipperdevices/flipperzero-firmware/pull/1525)
-- Updated AC.IR from [Unleashed/Eng1n33r](https://github.com/Eng1n33r/flipperzero-firmware) & updated asset by Svarich
+- Updated AC.IR from [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware) & updated asset by Svarich
 - Merging if put in OFW or not: [FIX: Fixed inconsistencies between texts #1569 (By zigad)](https://github.com/flipperdevices/flipperzero-firmware/pull/1569)
 - Updates from mothball187 to [Mouse Jacker (By mothball187)](https://github.com/mothball187/flipperzero-nrf24/tree/main/mousejacker)
 - Updates from mothball187 to [NRF Sniff (By mothball187)](https://github.com/mothball187/flipperzero-nrf24/tree/main/nrfsniff)
 - Dolphin EXP for Mouse Jacker Ducky Run +3 EXP for a total of 90 Daily
 - Added [Paint (By insane <Elikaer>)]
+- Added furi_message_queue_free(event_queue); to a bunch of plugins, thanks [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>